 This includes authentic customer personas, brand story arcs and brand story boards that are engaging, even compelling, because they are inspired by the vision and ambitions of the brand.

 Together, these elements act in the same way a script works for a motion picture or sheet music works for a song.
-In doing so, we take the discussion of the brand beyond academics and science (process) into the realm of immersive, multi-media storytelling that more deeply affects and moves people to action.
+In doing so, we take the discussion of the brand beyond academics and science (process) into the realm of immersive, multi-media storytelling that more deeply affects and moves people to action inside the brand community.

 Science in Service to the Brand

 This is not to say science and academic discipline are not foundational to our approach.
 We often use third party market and customer research to develop strategic insights that are practical and achievable.
 And we also bring the disciplines of critical thinking to the effort to ensure we makes no assumptions.

 But both of these are used in service to telling the story of the brand and to enhancing the brand community’s health and well-being.
 They do not define the brand, but only validate what is already evident about the brand and the business … which is often hidden in plain sight.

 So no, we don’t offer a process – we pursue a collaborative, energetic and fulfilling experience of exploration and discovery that enlists the brand community and, through that enlistment, creates a sense of community before we even launch a new brand or update an existing one.

 And we work with clients to create an organic, living brand community whose motivations are so durable, the business becomes as much a movement as a monetary enterprise – one that more easily delivers on its promises and makes a positive contribution to the planet.
 That is authentic!